 Vice Provost and Dean of Research

 Showing 1-4 of 4 Results

-Current Role at StanfordCurrent Role: Senior Biosafety & Biosecurity Specialist, and Manager, Animal Research Occupational Health and Safety Program, Department of Environmental Health and Safety
+Current Role at StanfordCurrent Role: Assistant Director, Laboratory Chemical and Physical Safety Program, and Manager, Animal Research Occupational Health and Safety Program, Department of Environmental Health and Safety

-I oversee the Animal Research Occupational Health & Safety Program, which serves a centralized point of contact for people seeking help relating to animal and EH&S issues.
+I also directly oversee the Animal Research Occupational Health & Safety Program, which serves a centralized point of contact for people seeking help relating to animal and EH&S issues.
 This program helps bring together groups within EH&S, as well as EH&S and other Stanford departments, to address safety and health issues relating to animals.
 These issues can fall under a wide range of topics, including biosafety, chemical safety, ergonomics, occupational injury & illness, trainings, lab safety, radiation safety, housing requirements, animal allergies, lasers and PPE.
-This program serves the research community, but also any staff, student or faculty who interacts with or works in proximity to animals on campus.
+This program serves the research community, but also any staff, student or faculty who interacts with or work in proximity to animals on campus.

 My overall goal in my role as Assistant Director is to support the Stanford research community in performing innovative and exciting research safely.